Betty Meggers: Research

 theory, relating the idea of productivity of environment to complexity of society.
 She suggested that environmental and agricultural resources acted as a limit on cultural complexity.
 Partly as a result of this theory, Meggers was among those who believed that early cultures did not develop in the Amazon basin.
 She thought settlements were established by migrants from highland areas.
 In the early 21st century, new archeological finds have begun to overturn her conclusions.

 In the 1960s, Meggers and Evans proposed a controversial diffusionist theory to explain similarities between the pottery of the Valdivia culture in Ecuador, dated to 2700 BC, and the pottery of the Early and Middle Jōmon on the island of Kyushu, Japan.
 During Meggers and Evans's initial period of work in Ecuador, "Ceramic Phase A" of Valdivia was believed to be the oldest pottery produced in South America.
 Meggers bolstered her argument that trans-Pacific migrants from Japan were responsible for this pottery by noting that plants, pathogens, and parasites of Japanese origin are found among Andean populations.
 Her theory was challenged by other archaeologists due to the distance between Ecuador and Japan, and a lack of evidence for complex Jōmon sailing technologies.
 Excavations in the early 1970s by other researchers found pottery at Valdivia and related sites pre-dating Phase A. Archeologists thus generally now believe that pottery rose independently in the Valdivia and preceding cultures.

 Meggers and Evans also developed a system by which pottery fragments could be analyzed.
 In addition, Meggers was among the first to examine environmental influences on ancient societies and to frame culture as an adaptation by humans to the environment.
+In 1994 she coined the term Mega-Niño to describe El Niño events that caused major effects over the past two millennia prior to modern recordkeeping and which can be identified by historians and archeologists from contemporaneous accounts and geologic evidence.